ZhaofengWu/SIFT/README.md

 python inference.py --model_dir ${MODEL_DIR} --override_data_dir ${DATA_DIR} --inference_task ${TASK_NAME} --inference_data_dir ${INFERENCE_DATA_DIR}
 ```

 You will see similar runtime and memory overhead with both SIFT and SIFT-Light.
 This is because we are not doing anything special to remove the RGCN layers from SIFT-Light in a non-training mode, but we are not using their output.
-This is, again, to simply the code.
+This is, again, to simplify the code.

 ## Training Your Own Models